harshit050499/appointment/README.md

-This repository contains a project named as appointment Slot booking system which is made as a assessment given by Navigus Recruitment Process.
+This repository contains a project named as appointment Slot booking system.
 This was made in reference to the website Calendly.com.

 Features of the project:
 1-User can host events and make themselves available for particular time slots and in particular day.